include-what-you-use/include-what-you-use/README.md

 ### Running the Tests ###

 If fixing a bug in clang, please add a test to the test suite!
-You can create a file called whatever.cc (_not_ .cpp), and, if necessary, whatever.h, and whatever-<extension>.h.
+You can create a file called whatever.cc (_not_ .cpp), and, if necessary, whatever.h, and `whatever-<extension>.h`.
 You may be able to get away without adding any .h files, and just #including direct.h -- see, for instance, tests/remove_fwd_decl_when_including.cc.

 To run the iwyu tests, run
 ```